MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-form-customize-submission-validation.md

     }
     ```

     First, the URL is defined, then an instance of `HttpClient` is created.
 A `FormUrlEncodedContent` object is created containing the `recaptchaToken` retrieved in previous steps and the secret key that is provided by Google.
 Then a `POST` request is sent and the status code is checked, if not successful it returns.
-If successful, it deserializes the response using the Deserialize helper method and `GRecaptchaResponse` that's defined later.
+If successful, it deserializes the response using the deserialize helper method and `GRecaptchaResponse` that's defined later.
 It then creates a new `ValidateFormSubmissionResponse` object, serializes it, and sets it as the value of the output parameter `msdynmkt_validationresponse`, which is the one Microsoft service it uses to accept or reject the submission.
-Adding the `g-recaptcha-response` string to the `ValidationOnlyFields` list hides this field from the form submission in the UI.
+Adding the `g-recaptcha-response` string to the `ValidationOnlyFields` list hides this field from the form submission in the user interface.

-1. Add the following code to define Serialize and Deserialize helper methods.
+1. Add the following code to define serialize and deserialize helper methods.

     ```cs
     private T Deserialize<T>(string jsonString)